CS1632-Fall2024/supplementary-exercise-4-dockers-FierdCS/README.md

 The workflow publishes the web server Docker image to ghcr.io (the GitHub Docker image registery).
 The docker/build-push-action@v3 GitHub action does all the heavy lifting.

-Once this workflow is committed and pushed, trigger it by creating a new release on the "<> Code" tab.
-Add a tag by clicking on the "Choose a tag" drop down, such as "v1.2" (since that is the version number in the pom.xml file).
-After the worflow completes, go to the "<> Code" tab and you should see a new package in the Packages section on the bottom right.
-If you click on the package link, you should see something like the below:
+Once this workflow is pushed, trigger it manually using the "Run workflow" button.
+After it completes, go to the "<> Code" tab and you should see a new package in the Packages section on the bottom right.
+If you click on the package link, you should see something like the
+below:

 <img alt="Published Docker package" src=img/docker_publish.png>

 ### Pull published Docker image and launch from desktop

 Since your repository is private, you need to authenticate to your GitHub repository before pulling the package.
-You can use the PAT (Personal Authentication Token) that you generated previously in Part 1 for this purpose.
+You will use the PAT (Personal Authentication Token) that you generated previously for this purpose.
+TO do so, you need to add permissions to access packages to the PAT.
+On GitHub, go to Account > Settings > Developer Settings > Personal Access Tokens > Tokens (classic) to find your PAT and check write:packages (which should automatically check read:packages as well).
+If you forgot the PAT string, click on "Regenerate Token" to obtain the string again.
-If have not yet generated the token, please refer to the [Deploy Maven package and use in your Maven project](#deploy-maven-package-and-use-in-your-maven-project) section in Part 1.

 Now on the commandline do: